Fiona Travels from Asia

 Perfume Pagoda day trip from Hanoi

-I’d recommend booking a Perfume Pagoda tour with an English-speaking tour guide as you’ll learn a lot more about the local culture and religion.
-A typical one-day tour will include transportation from Hanoi with hotel pickup, lunch, and all entrance tickets.
+For the best experience, I highly recommend booking a Perfume Pagoda tour with an English-speaking tour guide.
+Not only will you gain deeper insights into the local culture and religion, but a typical one-day tour also takes care of all the logistics, including transportation from Hanoi, hotel pickup, lunch, and entrance tickets.

-• If you’re visiting during the summer, be sure to bring wide brim hats and umbrellas.
-The boat trip can become uncomfortable when the weather is hot and humid.
+• If you’re visiting during the summer months, don’t forget to pack wide-brimmed hats and umbrellas.
+The boat trip, while scenic, can become uncomfortable under the intense heat and humidity.

 5. Yen Tu Mountain